City of Plattsburgh holds public hearing on budget

 Councilor Elizabeth Gibbs also has a few concerns about the budget, saying it does not make an effort to lower taxes enough or allocate funds for future needs; a problem the city hasn’t fixed in years.

-“That’s the reason the Crete is in such disrepair, that’s the reason why city hall is in disrepair, and we could go on and on and on, that isn’t in our budgets, and we can’t continue to lean on borrowing as a way to take care of the city.”
+“That’s the reason the Crete is in such disrepair, that’s the reason why City Hall is in disrepair, and we could go on and on and on,” Gibb said.
+“That isn’t in our budgets, and we can’t continue to lean on borrowing as a way to take care of the city.”

 Mayor Rosenquest said there are goals the city has for lowering taxes and investing in infrastructure, but those goals need to be implemented carefully, over a long period of time.